FREQUENTLY ASKED QUESTIONS

 Are you a faith-based organization?

 No, we are not.
 White Pony Express originated under the local faith-based group, Sufism Reoriented, but expanded rapidly and became a separate entity.
-In March of 2014, we incorporated as an independent nonprofit public benefit 501(c)(3) corporation, with the goal to uplift lives through a broad-based community program.
-White Pony Express welcomes volunteers, staff, and recipients from all walks of life, regardless of their religious beliefs.
+In March of 2014, we incorporated as an independent nonprofit public benefit 501(c)(3) corporation with the goal of uplifting lives through a broad-based community program.
+White Pony Express welcomes volunteers, staff, and recipients from all walks of life, regardless of religious beliefs.

 The benefits of rescuing food: (1) providing food to those who are hungry, (2) reducing food waste, and (3) helping the environment.

 Feeding Those Who Are Hungry

 WPE rescues and delivers about 3 million pounds of food in a single year that helps many people who cannot meet their daily nutritional needs.